 Being a new mother necessitates sleep deprivation.
 In the first few weeks after giving birth, moms may feel a drop in energy and mood as a result of unexpected shifts in hormone levels, accumulated weariness from pregnancy, and the round-the-clock duties of caring for a new baby.

-- The Connection Between COVID-19 Vaccines and Sleep
+- The Relationship Between the Microbiome and Sleep

 The so-called “baby blues” affect the majority of new moms.
 Postpartum depression is a long-term mental illness that affects one in every eight new mothers.
 Postpartum depression and sleep deprivation go hand in hand, and it can be difficult to tell the two apart.
 One of the most common criteria for diagnosing depression is fatigue.